gridap/JourneeGridap2022/README.md

 The session will consist of several **hands-on tutorials and exercises on Jupyter notebooks** to discover and learn about the basic and advanced features of [Gridap](https://github.com/gridap/Gridap.jl).

-⚠️ In order to follow the course activities on your laptop, **you'll need a local installation of Julia and ParaView**.
+⚠️ In order to follow the session activities on your laptop, **you'll need a local installation of Julia and ParaView**.

 **Alternatively, if you have access to [mathrice's JupyterCloud](https://jupytercloud.math.cnrs.fr/sites/)**, you only need to install ParaView and run the `LoadGridap` notebook on your JupyterLab notebook server.